everactive/network-manager/docs/configure-wifi-connections.md

 $ nmcli c delete <name>
 ```

-## Connect to a hidden network
+## Connect to a Hidden Network

 This section describes how to connect to a hidden network using nmcli tool.

 A hidden network is a normal wireless network that simply does not broadcast
-it's SSID unless solicitaed.
-This means that it's name cannot be searched and
+it's SSID unless solicited.
+This means that its name cannot be searched and
 must be known from some other source.

-As in the example above issue the following commandd to create connection
+As in the example above issue the following command to create a connection
 associated with a hidden network &lt;ssid&gt;:

 ```